 Once the attorney finishes up their last case, they might attempt to cancel their policy mid-year and purchase an extended reporting period endorsement.
 They will find themselves ineligible for an extended reporting period in this case and all of their previous work will no longer be covered.
 The attorney’s attempt to save a couple of dollars now leaves them open to potential claims and financial ruin.

 Extended reporting periods are a huge factor to consider when choosing to retire from the practice of law.
 You spent years paying premiums to ensure you were protected, now is the chance for you to reap some benefits and receive the remainder of your coverage for free.

 Not switching carriers before retirement will ensure you can maximize these benefits.

 Besides the ever important extended reporting period, there are other policy features to consider when looking to switch carriers before retirement.
 Ultimately, if you choose to switch carriers, the policy you choose now will be the one in effect for the remainder of time.
 You might find the new policy you choose does not have the same extensions or coverage as your previous policy.

 This can be especially concerning as a retiring attorney because, despite having wonderful coverage for years, now, if a claim arises, you may no longer be covered under this new policy.

-For instance, policies can have different limits on coverage for disciplinary proceedings, regulatory proceedings, subpoena assistance, defendant reimbursement, crisis event coverage and many more.
-Although you are not taking on any new work, the policy you cease practice under is what any potential claim will be filled under and will respond with.
+For instance, policies can have different limits on coverage for disciplinary proceedings, regulatory proceedings, subpoena assistance, defendant reimbursement, crisis event coverage, and many more.
+Although you are not taking on any new work, the policy you cease practice under is what any potential claim will be filed under and will respond with.